w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note wcag2ict software">

 For general guidance, see also the [comments on closed functionality](#comments-on-closed-functionality).
-For commentary on the individual success criterion, see [Success criteria problematic for closed functionalityNo Keyboard Trap](#problematic-for-closed-no-keyboard-trap).</div>
+For commentary on the individual success criterion, see [Success criteria problematic for closed functionality, No Keyboard Trap](#problematic-for-closed-no-keyboard-trap).</div>

 ##### character-key-shortcuts